 For years each rural school sent their students and a teacher to our tuition gatherings.
 At these gatherings, clothes and school supplies are sometimes dispensed.
 Later Anna Liu and her team visited each school to give out tuition awards to individual students.

 Pen Pal and Sister Schools programs

 Blessing Hands also opened up opportunities for our students to communicate internationally through e-pal and pen pal exchanges.
 We encouraged pen pal matches between students in Yangshuo and American classrooms through our sister schools program, which facilitates exchanges of letters, drawings, and photographs.
 The American schools and Chinese schools sent Sister School boxes once a year.
 High school students wrote the email to their foreign friends.
 This program was suspended in 2012 due to the difficulties of communicating in different languages between schools without internet facilities in rural areas.
 A Lucille Little Grant also ended about that time.

 Guizhou Province In 2012

 Blessing Hands began to help primary students and schools in Guizhou Province with school aid and water purifiers in 2012.
 A water purifier team for the USA joined with a contractor and his volunteers in China to install water purifiers in five schools in Anlong County.
-A high school tuition program was begun at Anlong No. 1 High School for ten students and later expanded to 12 students.
+A high school tuition program was begun at Anlong No. 1 High School for ten students and later was expanded.
 Our administrator there, Yaya Luo, is from the Buyi minority and was able to facilitate many projects to help her people.